-Since this intelligent, energetic cutie produces a little less Fel d 1 and has a single layer coat, he’s often a great choice for people with mild cat allergies, even though he’s a little fluffy.
-As a member of the Siamese family, he’ll likely be quite talkative.
+Since the intelligent, energetic Balinese produces a little less Fel d 1 and has a single layer coat, he's often a great choice for people with mild cat allergies, even though he's a little fluffy.
+As a member of the Siamese family, he'll likely be quite talkative.

 A cousin of the Balinese, the Javanese doesn't have an undercoat, which means he has less fur to primp and will spend more time cuddling.
 He's quite smart, great with children, and easy to train, too!

-Here’s another strikingly attractive kitty that has less Fel d 1 than other breeds.
-Even though a Russian blue has a dense, luxurious coat, he doesn’t shed much so there’s less dander floating around.
-He’s also a loveable furball—forever dispelling the myth of aloof cats.
+Here's another strikingly attractive kitty that has less Fel d 1 than other breeds.
+Even though a Russian blue has a dense, luxurious coat, he doesn't shed much so there's less dander floating around.
+He's also a lovable furball—forever dispelling the myth of aloof cats.

-Although his glamorous long coat requires brushing throughout the week and sheds a little more than other cats, you won’t have to worry too much about sneezing and itching.
+Although the Siberian's glamorous long coat requires brushing throughout the week and sheds a little more than other cats, you won't have to worry too much about sneezing and itching.
 Siberian cats are irresistible for many reasons, including their playful sweetness and reduced allergen production.